PicoCreator/Not-DnD-5thSRD/README.md

 # How was this made?

-I have gotten OpenAI GPT3.5 (aka chatGPT), to write every page, in its own "flare".
+I have gotten OpenAI GPT3.5 (aka chatGPT), which apperantly has been trained on the D&D rulebook.
+To write every page, in its own "flare".

 This is done with either of the following techniques
 - Given inspiration materials, asked it to rewrite the rules in a different style and format